Ovidiu Herea: Național București

 Herea started his career at Național București, where he went through the youth systems.
 On 16 August 2003, he made his debut for the first team in the Divizia A in a game against FC Brașov.
 He helped his side reach the 2005–06 Romanian Cup final.
 He played four years for Național București, becoming a regular in his last two seasons with the team, before he left for Rapid București.

 Rapid București

 In 2007 Herea was transferred to Rapid București for €1 million.
-In November 2011, after two months of negotiations, Herea signed a new 4-year deal with Rapid București worth €1 million.
+In November 2011, after two months of negotiations, he signed a new four-year deal with Rapid București worth €1 million.

-In 2012 Herea had offers from Italian sides A.C.
-Milan and A.S.
-Bari.
+In 2012 Herea had offers from Italian sides AC Milan and Bari.
 Later on, in 2013 due to his great league performance he received the award "Romanian midfielder of the year" and he received another offer from Belgian top of the table team Standard Liège but he refused the offer.
 In April 2013 he scored an important 20 m free kick goal in the Romanian derby against FC Steaua București.

 Sion

-On 3 July 2013, he signed a three-year contract with Swiss side FC Sion.
+On 3 July 2013, Herea signed a three-year contract with Swiss side FC Sion.